Acute Pain – an unpleasant sensory and emotional experience associated with actual or potential tissue damage which is present for up to 6 weeks.13

 - Brings up the conundrum that while 50% of patients receive pain relief with RF neurotomy of the lateral branches of the sacral dorsal rami most of the studies selected were based on their response to intra-articular SIJIs rather than diagnostic blocks of the sacral lateral branches which are the target of the therapeutic procedure.

-- The panel felt clinical exam and provocation maneuvers should be required and that maximal pain above the L5 vertebrae negatively correlated with a recommendation for SIJI, while 3 or more positive provocation tests was a positive correlation.
+- The panel felt clinical exam and provocation maneuvers should be required and that maximal pain above the L5 vertebrae negatively correlated with a recommendation for SIJI, while 3 or more positive provocation tests were a positive correlation.
 There was no requirement for imaging.
 The panel preferred injection with local anesthetic and steroids rather than local anesthetic alone for the potential additional pain relief and the panel did not feel it was appropriate to perform lateral branch blocks as the first intervention.

 - The panel recommendations were to not withhold anticoagulation or antiplatelet medication prior to injection of the SIJ or lateral branches based on lack of bleeding complications reported in the literature.
 Additionally, lack of sensitive neural structures that could be damaged by hematoma was not an issue in this region.
 Holding anticoagulation places the patient at greater risk from the underlying condition for which they are being treated.

 - The panel felt that SIJIs were appropriate for the patient who has had pain for more than 1 month, intensity greater than 4/10 and causing functional limitations regardless of whether conservative therapy has been provided.
 There was also discussion that by giving the first injection with local anesthetic and steroids they are providing a therapeutic agent to a patient who has yet to be diagnosed with SI pain.
-While this benefits the patient with a positive response to the local anesthetic it risks administering steroids to someone who may not benefit.
+While this benefits the patient with a positive response to the local anesthetic, it risks administering steroids to someone who may not benefit.
 It was the opinion of the panel that injection of steroid with local anesthetic, injection of steroid alone or lateral branch blocks would be appropriate following an initial diagnostic injection of local anesthetic that provided greater than 75% pain relief.
 Injections of local anesthetic and steroid were considered appropriate if there was at least 50% pain and repeat injections required at least 50% pain relief from the initial therapeutic injection.
 Additionally, they went on to say that if the patient had an injection of steroid alone that they should have at least 75% relief for 2 months.

 - Two key factors, duration of symptoms and degree of pain relief obtained during the block, were identified for evaluation of indications for RFA.
 The panel felt the symptoms should be present for at least 2 months prior to the procedure and that a minimum of 50% pain relief from diagnostic injections was insufficient to proceed with RFA.
 The panel agreed that pain relief needed to be at least 75% to proceed with procedure.
 For repeat RFA, they felt that the first RFA had to result in at least 50% pain relief and the effects last at least 3 months.
 They concluded the type and sequence of blocks obtained intra-articular versus lateral branch block had minimal effect on the outcome and were most relevant for those with 50 to 75% pain relief and in those with only 2-3 months of symptoms.